txpipe/oura/book/src/sinks/aws_s3.md

 A sink that saves the CBOR content of the blocks as S3 object.

 The sink will process each incoming event in sequence and select only the events of type `Block`.
-The CBOR content of the block will be extracted and saves as an S3 object in a configurage bucket in either hex or binary encoding.
+The CBOR content of the block will be extracted and saves as an S3 object in a configurable bucket in either hex or binary encoding.

-A configurable option allows the user to decide how to the name the object by using some of the block's identifier.
+A configurable option allows the user to decide how to name the object using values from the block header (such as epoch, slot, hash, etc).
 The properties of the block will be saved as metadata of the S3 Object for later identification (eg: block number, hash, slot, etc).

 The sink uses AWS SDK's built-in retry logic which can be configured at the sink level.
 Authentication against AWS is built-in in the SDK library and follows the common chain of providers (env vars, ~/.aws, etc).